researchsoft/website/content/license/content.md

 ## Software MIT License

-Except where otherwise noted, the software and infrastructure provided by The Research Software Alliance are made available under the [OSI][osi]-approved [MIT license][mit-license].
+The template used for this website is [syna][syna] which is licensed under the [Apache License, Version 2.0](https://github.com/okkur/syna/blob/master/LICENSE).

-The template used for this website is syna which is licensed under the [Apache License, Version 2.0](https://github.com/okkur/syna/blob/master/LICENSE).
+Except where otherwise noted, the software and infrastructure provided by The Research Software Alliance are made available under the [OSI][osi]-approved [**MIT license**][mit-license].

 Copyright (c) 2021 Research Software Alliance